skku-syslab/lockify/fast26ae/README.md

 > ⚠️ **Note**:
 > This process may take 10 minutes or more depending on system load and build state.
 > By default, the **lockify** module is already compiled and applied on the initial boot.
+> This process must be performed on each node individually.

 ## Shared Storage and Filesystem Setup